bbauska/Silus-GW/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Brian Bauska.
-I am a data wrangler by profession.
+My name is Silus Ultra.
+I am a gamer &amp; YouTuber.
 I have the following qualities:

-- I rock a baseball cap
+- I rock a black jacket
-- I drive a ford and bmw
+- I am analytics
-- I write websites.
-188 and counting as of today 8/6/2023
+- I work with my Grandpa on website.
+400 and counting as of today 4/29/2025
-- I'm extremely loyal to my family, particularly my grandbabies
+- I'm extremely loyal to my two sisters, Kyah and Hayden

 What else do you need?